-- 63(1) A councillor or traditional leader who did not participate in the debate on a motion or proposal (hereafter the "original motion") may at the end of a speech about the original motion propose that the matter be deferred. - (2) The councillor or traditional leader who made the proposal in terms of sub-rule (1) may address the meeting for five minutes on his or her proposal, but he or she has no right of reply.
-The seconder may not address the meeting on the proposal - (3) A proposal similar to the proposal in terms of sub-rule (1) may not be made within half an hour after the first proposal was defeated in respect of the same original motion.
+63(1) A councillor who did not participate in the debate on a motion or proposal (hereafter the "original motion") may at the end of a speech about the original motion propose that the matter be deferred.

+The councillor who made the proposal in terms of sub-rule (1) may address the meeting for five minutes on his or her (2)proposal, but he or she has no right of reply.
+The seconder may not address the meeting on the proposal

+(3) A proposal similar to the proposal in terms of sub-rule (1) may not be made within half an hour after the first proposal was defeated in respect of the same original motion.

-- (4) The introducer of the original motion may, when a proposal in sub-rule (1) had been made and its introducer had spoken in terms of sub-rule (2), address the meeting on that proposal without diminishing from his or her right to reply should that proposal be rejected.
-If a proposal in terms of sub-rule (1) is rejected, a vote must be taken on the original motion without any further discussion. - (5) If the proposal in terms of sub-rule (1) concerns a recommendation of the executive committee, the executive mayor or a section 79-committee if the municipality has a plenary executive system, as the case may be, the matter must, if that proposal is carried, be included in the next report of the executive committee, executive mayor or section 79-committee to the council.
-If the proposal in terms of sub-rule (1) concerns a recommendation of the a section 79-committee if the municipality has a collective or mayoral executive system, the matter must, if that proposal is carried, be included in the next report of the committee to the executive or mayoral executive system, the matter must, if that proposal is carried, be included in the next report of the committee to the executive or mayoral committee.
+The introducer of the original motion may, when a proposal in sub-rule (1) had been made and its introducer had spoken in terms of sub-rule (2), address the meeting on that proposal without diminishing from his or her right to reply should that proposal be rejected.
+If a proposal in terms of sub-rule (1) is rejected, a vote must be taken on the original motion without any further discussion.

+(5) If the proposal in terms of sub-rule (1) concerns a recommendation of the executive committee, the executive mayor or a section 79-committee if the municipality has a plenary executive system, as the case may be, the matter must, if that proposal is carried, be included in the next report of the executive committee, executive mayor or section 79-committee to the council.
+If the proposal in terms of sub-rule (1) concerns a recommendation of the a section 79-committee if the municipality has a collective or mayoral executive system, the matter must, if that proposal is carried, be included in the next report of the committee to the executive or mayoral committee.
 If the proposal in terms of sub-rule (1) concerns any other matter, the matter must be included in the agenda of the first ordinary council meeting next ensuing.